What is an invoice?

 Invoice is a formal page designed for business purposes.
 If you are good at graphic design, then you can design it yourself, or you can also use invoicing software.
 The best option is to hire a professional and get your invoice ready, using the invoice tool to meet the needs of your business.
 You can also use the online templates for creating an invoice.

 Types of Invoices

-Few basic invoices include proposal invoice, interim invoice, recurring invoice, past due invoices, and final invoice.
+Few basic invoices include proposal invoices, interim invoices, recurring invoices, past due invoices, and final invoices.

 1. Proposal Invoice:

 It is an initial proposal made regarding the payments.
 The estimate of the product needed by the buyers is documented using a proposal invoice.